bschultz1990/Launchpad/README.md

 > **Note:** Unfortunately, this is more involved than tweaking the address on the Shipping panel.
 Since it can be jarring to flip between address fixing and order entry, I suggest tweaking a handful of addresses first, then entering those orders afterwards.

 # Usage

+The "i" button does nothing at the moment.
+When you've loaded an order, it will show you the data you've imported as a list.

 Launchpad stays on top of all other windows.
 Open it and move it wherever it's out of the way.
 When you're ready, hit the "Import Order" button.

 ![launchpad](https://user-images.githubusercontent.com/19655298/153051081-228d4c71-55d0-428d-8168-2dd71ec584c9.PNG)